cjstoddard/Hackberry-Pi/README.md

 [18650 Rechargeable Battery, 3000mAh](https://www.amazon.com/dp/B0CRNSFQGX?ref=ppx_yo2ov_dt_b_fed_asin_title)

-Both versions should come with SD cards, but they come with 64GB SD cards, which is exceptable, but I think 128GB is minimum needed for any device you are going to regularly use, but 256GB is better.
+Both versions should come with SD cards, but they come with 64GB SD cards, which is fine, but I think 128GB is minimum needed for any device you are going to regularly use, but 256GB is better.

 [256GB SD Card](https://www.amazon.com/dp/B09X7CRKRZ?ref=ppx_yo2ov_dt_b_fed_asin_title)

-If you are getting it from Elecrow, it shoud come with the RPi 5 and batteries, you will only need the power supply.
+If you are getting it from Elecrow, it should come with the RPi 5 and batteries, you will only need the power supply.
 But please read the included components, so you know what you need.

-A tip for assembly, if you assemble it and don't get video after waiting 5-10 minutes, chances are good you didn't line up the GPIO contacts properly.
-Remove the cover to the Raspberry Pi 5 and remove the standoff screws.
-If you did not remove the piece of plastic that came inside the HPi, take it out now and throw it away.
-Now place the Raspberry Pi 5 back in and put the bottom left stand off screw in first, tighten it down and then back it off 1 or 2 turns.
-Then put in the right stand off screw, tighten it down and then back it off 1 or 2 turns.
-The Raspberry Pi 5 should have just a little bit of wiggle, move it around until you feel the pogo pins snap into place, you should feel it click.
-Then tighten both screws down and put in the top two screws and tighten them down.
-Put the cover back on and try to boot it up again, you should get video.

 ### 2. Get an NVMe SSD for your HPi 5

-This is not neccessary, however for less than $60 this is the single best upgrade money can buy to improve the performace of your device.
+This is not necessary, however for less than $60 this is the single best upgrade money can buy to improve the performance of your device.
 SSD's are faster and more reliable than SD cards.
 You will need both the adapter and the SSD.
 The adapter also adds active cooling to the device.

 [Waveshare PCIe to M.2 Adapter Board (E)](https://www.amazon.com/dp/B0DBZ6PWF6?ref=ppx_yo2ov_dt_b_fed_asin_title)